 Bong originally joined Venrock in 2009 and has been doing public and private investing since 2004.
 He did his medical training at Harvard’s Mass Eye & Ear Infirmary (ophthalmology), Stanford Hospital (internal medicine) and UCSF (pathology).

-Bong focuses on Venrock’s public and cross-over biotech fund, Venrock Healthcare Capital Partners, where he provides leadership in biotech investments.
+Bong works predominantly on Venrock’s public and cross-over biotech fund, Venrock Healthcare Capital Partners.

 Bong earned his B.A. from Yale University, his M.D. from the University of California, San Francisco, and an M.B.A. from Harvard Business School.